google/comprehensive-rust/src/enums/sizes.md

 Key Points:
  * Internally Rust is using a field (discriminant) to keep track of the enum variant.
- * As a niche optimization an enum discriminant is merged with the pointer so that Option <&Foo> is the same size as &Foo
+ * As a niche optimization an enum discriminant is merged with the pointer so that `Option<&Foo>` is the same size as `&Foo`.
  * `Option<bool>` is another example of tight packing.
  * For [some types](https://doc.rust-lang.org/std/option/#representation), Rust guarantees that `size_of::<T>()` equals `size_of::<Option<T>>()`.
  * Zero-sized types allow for efficient implementation of `HashSet` using `HashMap` with `()` as the value.